balapriyac/30-Days-of-C/day-1/day1-summary.md

 puts("Print a simple string");
 printf("Print a formatted string");
 ```
-- Format specifiers (%d, %s etc.) can be replaced with the corresponding values
+- Inside the `printf()` function, format specifiers (%d, %s etc.) can be replaced with the corresponding values.
-- These values are specified as a comma-delimited list of values in the `printf()` function
+- These values are specified as a comma-delimited list of values in the `printf()` function.

 ```c
 printf("I have been coding in %s for %d years now\n", "C", 2);
 ```
+**Note**:
+> Ensure that the *number* and *type of values*  in the comma-delimited list match the corresponding format specifiers inside the string.
 ### Comments
 - Comment your code for better readability
 ```c